If you’re considering moving to North Carolina, we’ll ask you one simple question: why haven’t you already?

 Here are five of the most popular places to retire in North Carolina:

 If you’re familiar with the movie “The Notebook”, you might fall in love with this quaint, charming town near the sea.
+It’s where Pepsi-Cola was invented and is North Carolina’s second-oldest town.
+Life here focuses on the water.
+Two rivers converge in New Bern, then flow into the Atlantic Ocean, which is a 45-minute drive away.

 Located just 30 minutes from downtown Charlotte, Davidson is a lakeside town offering a small-town feel and Southern hospitality.
+Davidson College is right on Main Street, giving the town a youthful vibe.
+Lake Norman with its 520 miles of shoreline provides a myriad of water activities.
+It’s been rated one of the safest towns in America.

 Will you spend your retirement years relaxing on a beach?
 In the mountains?
 Shopping downtown?
-Regardless of which you prefer, North Carolina’s geography, culture and diverse range of destinations have you covered.
+Regardless of which you prefer, North Carolina’s geography, culture, and diverse range of destinations have you covered.

 How bad is North Carolina traffic?